 Classification

-Each of you has been given 12 pieces of paper.
+Each group has 12 pieces of paper.

 Divide the papers into two groups.
 What characteristic did you use to divide them?